-- JA-80P and JA-85P motion detectors can be tested max.
+Wireless motion detectors can be tested for max.
 15 minutes after closing their cover.
-After that the detectors ignore frequent movements (see the detector manual), - Devices can also be tested in Service mode see 7.4.
+After that the detectors ignore frequent movements

+- (see the detector manual), Test mode can be extended by opening and closing its cover - Devices can also be tested in Maintenance mode see 7.4.